Sage-Bionetworks/synapse-ops-core-PLFM-9092/README.md

 `runner_label` is the label for the self-hosted runner, e.g., `shared-runner`;

 `instance_type` is the EC2 instance type for the self-hosted runner, e.g. `t4g.small`

+`number_of_runners` is the number of GitHub runners to start on the EC2 instance